 Take Control of Your Legacy

-Graham & Graham’s Ohio estate planning attorneys can help you create or update your will, medical directives, and other legal contingency plans.
+Graham Law’s Ohio estate planning attorneys can help you create or update your will, medical directives, and other legal contingency plans.
 There may be legacy issues you haven’t considered, such as funeral plans, social media accounts, and charitable donations.
 Most of these matters can be handled over the phone and online.
 Start making plans today: Schedule a free case consultation.